-Sometimes personal training is not only about guiding someone, but it’s also about showing them how it’s done.
+Sometimes personal training is not only about guiding someone but also about showing them how it’s done.

-Believe me, your clients will appreciate you more if you sometimes get down and dirty, especially if they are struggling with a particular exercise.
+Your clients will appreciate you more if you sometimes get dirty, especially if they struggle with a particular exercise.

 A personal trainer must be prepared to lead by example at all times.